Z323323/Quadratic-residues/README.md

    $\displaystyle \lfloor \frac{7(2)}{11} \rfloor = 1$<br>

    thus at the first term of the summation we already have a $1$ which trust me simply everything a lot (but it's not the general case, IMHO we should always delve the worst cases to show how something works).
-Now, having said this import clarification, in general we can't know when we will end up having
+Now, having said this important clarification, in general we can't know when we will end up having

    $\lfloor pu/q \rfloor = 1$

-   as I already said and also we can't know in general we we will start facing $2, 3, \dots$ etc. Then how can we solve this.
+   as I already said and also we can't know in general when we will start facing $2, 3, \dots$ etc. Then how can we solve this?
 The most important thing to understand is that

    $\lfloor pu/q \rfloor$